SMILE logo

 Our fomo Service is devised to fulfill this role

-Why did we call it "fomo"?
+Why do we call it "SMILE"?

-What is a fomo service like?
+What is a SMILE service like?

 It is informal and set around tables following a specific theme.